incubyte/incubyte.github.io/content/blog/commit-lock-file.md

 version,
 but from the second time onwards, it will install the same version as in the lock file.

+### How?

+`npm install` automatically generates the lock file.

+Let's say the (as described in the diagram) application "A" depends on libraries "B" (1.2.9) and "C" (^6.8.7).
+"B" depends on "C"(6.8.8), "D"(4.5.3), and "E"(7.2.9).

+All the dependencies are flattened in the lock file with all versions mentioned.
+So, the lock file will look like this B(1.2.9), C(6.8.7 and 6.8.8), D(4.5.3), and E(7.2.9); along with all the individual libraries dependencies mentioned and recursively so on.

+Since the "B" has been defined as `^`, among 6.8.7 and 6.8.8, the 6.8.8 will win (or even 6.8.9 if released).
+So, the next time you try to install dependencies, it won't install 6.8.10 even if it has been released and meets the `^` criteria.

+_Above description is not exactly how it works though, it is grossly simplified._

 ## Security

 Nobody thinks about this while starting a new project, but it is important.
 The lock file stores the integrity hash